mtiepelt/QuantumLatticeEnumeration/README.md

 python3 main_interface.py --help
 ```

 ## Results

 From the paper:

 * ...  `/path/to/code/costResults/Query` contains estimations with instantiation of quantum opererator W as in Section 4.1
 * ... `/path/to/code/costResults/Minimal` contains estimations with instantiation of quantum opererator W as in Section 4.2
-* The graphs of Figure 4 in Section 5 and Figure 12,13,14,15 of th appendix can be found in the folder with the corresponding blocksize:
+* The graphs of Figure 4 in Section 5 and Figure 12,13,14,15 of the appendix can be found in the folder with the corresponding blocksize:
     * for Kyber512 in folder `406`
     * for Kyber768 in folder `623`
     * for Kyber1024 in folder `873`